wehlutyk/thesis/content/1-1-introduction-intro.md

 Our practical goal in this thesis, then, is to introduce new empirical methods which combine the strengths of existing approaches, and can contribute to the validation of cultural attractors.
 Our focus on linguistic utterances comes from two reasons.
 First, linguistic traces of online interactions are readily available and easy to collect, such that it is possible to assemble data sets of useful size and quality for the study of this case.
-Second, aside from providing an extremely versatile type of representation that makes the question of transformations interesting in itself, language is also at the core of several criticisms of CAT.
+Second, aside from providing an extremely versatile type of representation that makes the question of transformations interesting in itself, language is also at the core of several criticisms opposed to CAT.
 Linguistic utterances are therefore a good use case to contribute to the debate surrounding CAT.
 In what follows we will present two novel exploratory methods for the evolution of linguistic utterances, in which the detailed transformations can be observed, and the relevance of attractors in explaining the changes can be assessed.
 The first method is an *in vivo* approach, which combines data mining techniques with psycholinguistics in order to analyse the transformations of representations observed in online interactions.